-- Fixed broken links. - Added the following written standard to all project types except Coordinated Entry: Per 24 CFR § 576.500(b), both CoC and ESG program grant recipients must maintain and follow written intake procedures to ensure compliance with the <a href="https://homeless.org/homeless.or - Added the following written standard to all project types: Both CoC and ESG programs require participation of homeless persons on the board of directors or other policy decision-making bodies (CoC: § 578.75(g)(1-2) and ESG: § 576.405).
+- Fixed broken links. - Added the following written standard to all project types except Coordinated Entry: Per 24 CFR § 576.500(b), both CoC and ESG program grant recipients must maintain and follow written intake procedures to ensure compliance with the homeless definition in § 576.2.
+The procedures must require documentation at intake of the evidence relied upon to establish and verify homeless status.
+The procedures must establish the order of priority for obtaining evidence as third-party documentation first, intake worker observations second, and certification from the person seeking assistance third.
+However, lack of third-party documentation must not prevent an individual or family from being immediately admitted to <a href="https://emcegn.com/ - Added the following written standard to all project types: Both CoC and ESG programs require participation of homeless persons on the board of directors or other policy decision-making bodies (CoC: § 578.75(g)(1-2) and ESG: § 576.405).
 CoC-funded service provider organizations must involve households with lived experience in the design, governance and operations of homeless housing organizations and their programs.
 Organizations must provide for the participation of not less than one homeless individual or formerly homeless individual on the board of directors, or other equivalent policymaking entity of the recipient or subrecipient, to the extent that such entity considers and makes policies and decisions regarding any project, supportive services, or the provision of CoC Program assistance.
 In addition, service providers must, to the extent possible, involve households with lived experience through employment, volunteering, operating the project and/or providing supportive services.
 Persons with lived experience must have been homeless within the last seven (7) years or are currently program participants.